nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

     UUID (Universally Unique Identifier)
         A 128-bit number used to uniquely identify some object or entity on the Internet.
 In this context, it identifies the specific ForensicVM instance that was deleted.

+   forensicVM
+        A specialized virtual machine tailored for forensic investigations, often having a network card disabled by default for security reasons.

+   Network Card
+        A hardware component or a virtual representation that allows computers to connect to a network.

+   Firewall
+        A system or component designed to block unauthorized access, allowing only permitted communications to pass.

+   Wireshark pcap file
+        A specific file format used to capture and store network packets for later analysis using tools like Wireshark.

+   Autopsy ForensicVM Client Plugin Interface
+        A specific interface within the forensic investigation software, Autopsy, tailored for managing virtual forensic machines.

+   Web Screen Interface
+        An interface within the forensicVM that provides access to various settings including network configurations.

+   Panel Opener
+        An interface element that reveals various options within the forensicVM.

+   Network Troubleshooter
+        A built-in Windows tool designed to diagnose and fix common network issues.

+   IP Conflict
+        Occurs when two or more devices or components on the same local network claim to have the same IP address, leading to network malfunctions.

+   Linux Terminal
+        A command-line interface in Linux-based operating systems for executing commands.

+   ifconfig
+        A system administration utility in Unix-like operating systems to configure, control, and query TCP/IP network interface parameters.

+   Cloud Services
+        Platforms and applications that provide data and services over the internet, often requiring network access to retrieve data.

+   Session Cookies
+        Small pieces of data stored on a user's computer during a browsing session, often containing information about user preferences or authentication status.